 They Deserve More, a coalition of nearly 90 agencies and organizations, was founded in 2017 to ensure that people with intellectual and developmental disabilities in Illinois get the services they deserve.
 After nine years without a DSP wage increase, a few small raises were secured, resulting in the current $13 an hour reimbursement.
 Additionally, the 2019 state budget provided the first slight cost-of-doing-business increase in 11 years for programs for people with disabilities.

 Support SB 3269 and HB 5074 to increase state funding for people with disabilities by 20% — with 75% of this increase dedicated to DSP wage reimbursements.

 Upcoming minimum wage increases are great for Illinois workers, but they threaten to undo the progress we’ve made.
 When you can make $15 an hour at Amazon or $26.50 as a census worker, it’s sadly an easy choice to leave.
-Caring, compassionate people who want to do this work simply cannot afford to.
-This problem is even more dire in Chicago, where the minimum wage will rise to $14 an hour in July.
-At the same time, the state has not fully taken into consideration the rise of inflation and cost of doing business.
+This problem is even more dire in Chicago, where the minimum wage will rise to $14/hour in July.
+At the same time, the state hasn’t fully taken into consideration the rise of inflation and cost of doing business.

-The Governor has shown leadership by including a total DSP wage reimbursement increase of $1.50 an hour for providers in his proposed Fiscal Year 2021 budget.
-But DSPs would still be paid barely more than the Chicago minimum wage (for now) and less than competing jobs in sectors like retail and warehousing.
+The General Assembly will take up a state budget this spring with billions fewer dollars to work with because of COVID-19.
+Now more than ever, it is imperative that legislators include a permanent increase above minimum wage for DSP wages and provider operations.
 Two bills introduced in the General Assembly – SB 3269 and HB 5074 – provide a comprehensive solution by raising DSP wage reimbursements to a sustainable level and funding providers’ crucial operations.
 It’s time to solve this crisis.
 People with disabilities deserve more.